• Our People

 Is there a small estate exception to probate?

-Florida allows a process called “disposition of personal property without administration” for any estate’s with probate assets that are valued at less than the reasonable funeral expenses and medical bills for the last 60 days.
-It is a process mainly intended to allow a person who has paid for the decedent’s final expenses to be reimbursed through the assets of a decedent’s estate.
+Florida allows this process for estates that contain probate assets valued at less than the reasonable funeral expenses and medical bills incurred during the last 60 days of the decedent’s life.
+This procedure is primarily intended to allow a person who paid the decedent’s final expenses to be reimbursed directly from estate assets without opening a full probate case.

 Seek Professional Guidance for Estate Planning